bmwilly/bmwilly.github.io/WARP.md

 ## Project Overview

 This is Brandon Williams' personal website (bmwilly.github.io) built with Jekyll and hosted on GitHub Pages.
-The site uses the jekyll-theme-hacker theme and includes Plausible Analytics tracking.
+The site uses the jekyll-theme-hacker theme and includes PostHog Analytics tracking.
 The codebase has a hybrid Ruby/Python setup with Docker for local development.

 ## Development Commands